 - Bibliography for the Internet Encyclopedia of Philosophy article on the Philosophy of Religion

-- this collection of beginner friendly resources on the Existence of God
+- The Best Philosophy Books on the Existence of God

 The Daily Idea aims to make learning about philosophy as easy as possible by bringing together the best philosophy resources from across the internet.